menciagl/API---videogames-rawg.io-/README.md

 1. First download the .rmd file, open it and save it into a new R Studio project.

-2. Open the .rmd file and follow the instructions in the Rmd itself.
-It is recommended to follow the instructions once the RMD is opened since they are well explained there.
-The following instructions are just a summary:
+2. Open the .rmd file and follow the instructions in the Rmd itself. **It is recommended to follow the instructions once the RMD is opened since they are well explained there.
+The following instructions are just a summary**:

      a. **Install and load the package "dotenv" in R Studio**